myrrlyn/apocrypha.es/priv/archive/sayyx.md

 they were built during the time of the Dragon Cult (Late Merethic, very early first era).
 What this means is that at this time Dragons were still worshipped as Gods and Alduin would be at the head of the Pantheon and Shor not.
-So from this information here is my list of Totems - Gods.
+So from this information here is my list of Totems — Gods.

-Dragon - Alduin (Already explained)
+- Dragon — Alduin (Already explained)

-Snake - Shor (Shor being ignored as God of Men is now represented as the Snake, lowliest of  creatures)
+- Snake — Shor (Shor being ignored as God of Men is now represented as the Snake, lowliest of creatures)

-Hawk - Kyne (Goddess of Air and Wind which can both be seen in a Hawk, maybe a link with the Skyforge)
+- Hawk — Kyne (Goddess of Air and Wind which can both be seen in a Hawk, maybe a link with the Skyforge)

-Owl - Jhunal (God of knowledge)
+- Owl — Jhunal (God of knowledge)

-Whale - Tsun (Guards the Whale-Bone bridge)
+- Whale — Tsun (Guards the Whale-Bone bridge)

-Wolf - Mara (Much like a Wolf-Mother of a wolf pack)
+- Wolf — Mara (Much like a Wolf-Mother of a wolf pack)

-Moth - Dibella (Goddess of beauty, link to ancestor moths maybe?
+- Moth — Dibella (Goddess of beauty, link to ancestor moths maybe?
 Elder Scrolls beautiful?)

-Bear - Stuhn (Stuhn = Strength like a bear)
+- Bear — Stuhn (Stuhn = Strength like a bear)

-Fox - Ysmir (In one of many of his reincarnations Ysmir has a link to the fox.
+- Fox — Ysmir (In one of many of his reincarnations Ysmir has a link to the fox.
   Hans the Fox, ~~Pelinal has been linked to a fox ([Here’s][3] an image of Morihaus and a Fox, maybe Pelinal?)~~

 As you can see there the list isn’t properly fleshed out yet although from the murals in the barrows and tombs we can see that 3 of the deities are female with 6 being male which shows a connection to the Nordic Pantheon.
 The next question that springs to mind is:

-**Why are the totems and sealing-doors in the tombs?**
+## Why Are the Totems and Sealing-Doors in the Tombs?

 The tombs which use the sealing-doors with animal murals are all from the Late Merethic Era/Early First Era meaning that they would exist at the time of the